MyNextID/idt-plus-plus/README.md

 Step [a] is a one-time process that occurs upon End-User's wallet registration with the OP.
 If End-User already registered its wallet with the OP, this step can be skipped.
 Step [b] is a step that's executed for every IDT++ creation.
 The IDT++ service can be an external service or integrated into the OP's Authorization Server and only generates and adds additional claims to the IDT.
 Steps [c-d] showcase different ways of how IDT++ can be stored in the wallet - directly, by fetching them from the RP (as storing files) or importing them manually upon receiving them via email or other communication channel.

-Once a wallet is registered with the OP, we can introduce a simple, OAuth-protected [credential server](#credential-server), where the Wallet can easily fetch other user credentials.

 ## ID Token++

-The main change that IDT++ makes to the OIDC to enable End-Users to use the IDTs with their wallet is the extension of the IDT data model.
-The IDT++ inherits all the claims and security properties of the IDTs.
+The main change that IDT++ makes to the OIDC to enable End-Users to use the IDTs with their wallet is the extension of the IDT data model with additional claims.
 IDT++ introduces four main capabilities:

-- Enable users present their claims to verifiers using their digital wallet - see [Public Key Generation Delegation using ARKG](#public-key-generation-delegation-using-asynchronous-remote-key-generation)
+- Enables users store their claims in their digital wallets and to present them to verifiers - see [Asynchronous proof-of-possession key derivation](./01_async-pop.md)
-- Enable users to selectively disclose their claims - see [SD-Cha-Cha](#sd-cha-cha-overview)
+- Enables users to selectively disclose their claims - see [SD-Cha-Cha](./02_sd-cha-cha.md)
-- Enable verifiers to verify the issuer's identity using WebPKI infrastructure - see [Expressing Issuer's Identity using WebPKI](#expressing-issuers-identity-with-webpki)
+- Enables issuers to express their identity using WebPKI - see [Expressing Issuer's Identity using WebPKI](./03_iss-webpki.md)

 The following claims extend the [OIDC ID Token data model](https://openid.net/specs/openid-connect-core-1_0.html#IDToken):